 And some people aren’t content with using their own resources to pay for or mine cryptocurrency — so they’re going to use yours instead.
 I’m not talking about a cloud mining scheme.

 I’m talking about a world renowned piracy website co-opting your CPU power to mine Bitcoin for themselves.
+While not strictly necessary, you may want to learn about what CPUs are and how they work before continuing with this article.

 The Pirate Mining Bay